Unidentified Black Confederate Soldier

 What you may not know about

 Black Confederate Heroes

-George Washington Yancey was a black Confederate - who fought as a
+George Washington Yancey was a black Confederate - who served as a confederate.

 Black Southerners In Gray (Tennessee Confederate Pension Files), Page